2011–12 Serie A: Personnel and sponsorship

-(*) Promoted from Serie B

 Managerial changes

 In Italy, football managers are only permitted to manage one club per season.
 For this purpose, the "season" is defined as starting when its first match kicks off, so Roberto Donadoni and Stefano Pioli, who lost their job at Cagliari and Palermo on 12 and 31 August 2011 were able to take respectively the Parma job in January 2012 and the Bologna job in October 2011 because the first matches were not until 9 September 2011.